hcs42/heapkeeper-old/doc/architecture.rst

     Contains functions and classes that are useful for the parametrization of functions in other modules (especially functions of :mod:`hklib` and :mod:`hkshell`).
-:mod:`issue_tracker`
-    Generates HTML output that is like an issue tracker.

-The central modules are :mod:`hklib` and :mod:`hkshell`.
-The former contains the core functionality of Heapkeeper, while the latter provides the primary user interface. :mod:`hkgen` is also an important module, it generates HTML pages from the post database.
+The central module is :mod:`hklib`, which implements the post database.
+Heapkeeper has two user interfaces: :mod:`hkshell` provides a command-line user interface, while :mod:`hkweb` provides a web interface.
+Both use :mod:`hkgen` to generate HTML pages to display the post database.
+There are some library modules that perform specific tasks, like :mod:`hkconfig`, :mod:`hkemail`, :mod:`hkbodyparser` and :mod:`hksearch`.
 The general library functions that are not related to the concepts of Heapkeeper are collected in :mod:`hkutils`.

-Heapkeeper is a very customizable tool. :mod:`hkshell` can be customized primarily by writing Python functions.
-The functions and classes of :mod:`hkcustomlib` help to implement these custom functions. :mod:`hkgen` can be customized by deriving own generator classes from the one in :mod:`hkgen` and overriding some of its method.
-The :mod:`issue_tracker` is an example of such a derived generator.

 We use unit tests to test Heapkeeper's code, using the standard ``unittest`` module.
 Each module has a corresponding module that tests it.